 To the third standard, the purpose of seeking the variance is not "based exclusively upon reasons of convenience, profit or caprice."
-Rather, Applicants attempt to achieve a reasonable use of the Property that is enjoyed by owners of other similarly situated properties.
-The Board of Appeals does not find, and no evidence has been presented to support such a finding, that granting this variance would merely be a "convenience" to Applicants.
+Rather, Applicants attempt to achieve a reasonable use of the Property enjoyed by owners of other similarly situated properties.
+As noted previously, Applicants and the only public testimony in the record support the view that a porch and deck substantially identical to the configuration proposed by Applicants are already enjoyed by adjoining property owners.
+The Board has found - in this case and in the past - that a porch and deck are common, valuable, and significant improvements to a home.

 Fourth, the need for the variance does not arise from actions of the Applicants.
-As noted previously, Applicants need for a variance stem from the particular physical characteristics of their Property, and their particular development plan is oriented around existing structures that the Applicants did not themselves place, but which they reasonably intends to make full use of.
+Applicants' need for a variance stem from the particular physical characteristics of their Property, and their particular development plan is oriented around an existing home that the Applicants did not themselves place.

 Fifth, the variance will neither detrimentally affect the public welfare, injure other properties or improvements, nor change the character of the district.
 The neighboring property owners were notified of the variance request and given an opportunity to speak on the matter; all who did spoke in favor of the proposal.
-Further, the Critical Area Commission, given an opportunity to comment upon the project, did not voice any objection or opposition to the requested variance.
+The Board also believes that the conditions imposed will alleviate possible impacts upon environmental quality owing to encroachment in the Buffer, and further notes that the proposed development will also result in the elimination of other encroachments in the Buffer.